Yigenana/WWGNYC/go-modules/INSTRUCTIONS.md

 `go mod tidy`

 Tidy adds the requirements for the test files, which are ignored with build.
 This ensures your tests will pass.
+It wil also remove unused dependencies.

 Understand your dependencies: